Timendus/thumby-silicon8/README.md

 ### Speed

 This interpreter is not particularly fast in the Thumby emulator.
 I'm hoping it's a little better on the actual hardware.
-There's probably a lot to win in simplifying the sprite drawing function, I'll look at that when I refactor all the display stuff.
-If you have any other ideas or suggestions on how to boost the speed, please let me know.
+If you have any ideas or suggestions on how to boost the speed, please let me know.
 An issue or pull request on this repository will get my attention.

 ### Type "AUTO"